 It had all started after my baptism in the summer of 2014 when I was led into a 40-day fast.
 The idea of sustaining from food and water for an entire 40-day period terrified me.
 In efforts to be as obedient as possible, I gave up choice foods, drinks and activities instead.

-It all started after my baptism in the summer of 2014 when I was led into a 40-day fast.
-I was on-edge about fasting completely from food and water for an entire 40 days, and instead gave up the foods, drinks and activities that I was convinced that I could not live without.
 During my fast, I did not consume meat or any meat products.
 I gave up coffee as well.
 I did not watch tv at the time, but I was very much in to social media.
 So that meant no social media.
-Down-time instead would mean more time in the The Word of God.
-During this fast is when I first devoted myself to prayer for others.
+Down-time became spending quality time in reading God’s Word and daily devotion to prayer.

-The first few months after my baptism, my mentor (Discipler) helped me understand scriptures further.
+The first few months after my baptism, my mentor (discipling partner) helped me understand the scriptures further.
 I relied on her a lot.
 As far as I could tell she was to be around forever for me to call on.
 Or so I thought.
-In an unexpected, yet great turn of events, she was accepted into a graduate program.
-This was certainly on her prayer list from God.
-The news excited us all at church.
+In an unexpected, yet great, turn of events she was accepted into a graduate program in another state.
+This was something she and the church had been praying about.
+The news excited us all.
 I was sad to see her go, but also excited for what God was doing in her life.